Contesting a Will.

 You should therefore try to start any claim against an Estate as soon as possible so that, a) you do not run out of time to make a claim (they must be started within 6 months, as explained above), and, b) as a claim can take such a long amount of time, the quicker you can start one, the quicker it could be resolved.

 When you are making or defending a claim against an Estate, there are strict and complicated procedures which must be followed.
-If you are unfamiliar with these procedures, timescales and the Court process, it is essential that you seek legal assistance, such as that of a Probate lawyer, to help make or defend a claim.
+If you are unfamiliar with these procedures, timescales and the Court process, it is essential that you seek legal assistance, such as that of a solicitor specialising in Probate matters, to help make or defend a claim.

-At MG Legal, our team of Probate Lawyers understand that it’s important to try and resolve any Estate dispute as quickly as possible, to prevent any unnecessary costs from being occurred, whilst ensuring that the agreement reached is acceptable to our client.
-Our team of Probate Lawyers provide our clients with jargon-free, clear legal advice.
-To discuss your claim, contact our expert team online, here, or give us a call at your local office.
+At MG Legal, our team of Probate solicitors understand that it’s important to try and resolve any Estate dispute as quickly as possible- this approach will prevent any unnecessary costs from being occurred, whilst ensuring that the agreement reached is acceptable to our client.
+Our team of Probate solicitors provide our clients with jargon-free, clear legal advice.
+To discuss your claim, contact our expert team via our Contact Us page, or give us a call at the office of MG Legal that is nearest to you.
+MG Legal have a team of solicitors in Preston, Garstang, Longridge and Lancaster who specialise in all matters of Wills, Probate, and Estate Planning.
+Home visits are available upon request for our clients who are unable to attend any of our offices.

 How much will the legal fees cost?